transpose-publishing/landscapeStudy/analysis_notes.md

 row has of a journal has no info on publishers.
 Simply taking the first would be incorrect.
 Someone would need to go over this again.

+- in general there is some missing data -> see RNotebook.

 # Recoding publishers
 Publishers could be unified for several reasons.
 - Some journals are published by a big house (Springer, Wiley) in cooperation